ciandt-china-dev/hackathon-drupal8-email_verify/README.txt

 email_verify: Verifies thoroughly that email addresses are correctly entered
               during registration and account edition.

-Copyright: Daniel Bonniot <bonniot@users.sourceforge.net>
-License:   GNU GPL v2 or later

 Description
 -----------
 This module provides advanced email address checking.
 The core of Drupal, through the user module, only performs syntactical checking of user-entered email addresses, both during registration and account edition.
-This creates loads of problems when users incorrectly enter their address.
+This creates problems when users incorrectly enter their address.
 First, they don't get any email from the site.
 If it happened during registration, they will not get their password.
 They will either bug the site admin or give up on the site altogether, both cases being a bad thing.
 Second, the site admin will get email